 - modern law is rooted in Roman law;

 - the women's rights movement has taken much inspiration from classical antiquity where the status of women was far from monolithic.
 Women in Sparta and parts of Asia Minor seemingly had equal rights to men.
 Athenian women did not have the right to vote, but had leading roles in the area of religion.
 Pythagoras and Socrates had several female followers and some of the most famous poets were women.
-In plays like Medea, Antigone, Hecuba, and Lysistrata women are the strong protagonists and express views that even today may seem radical.
-BTW, the latter play, Lysistrata, has also been a source of inspiration for the peace movement throughout many generations and globally;
+In plays like Medea, Antigone, Hecuba, and Lysistrata women are the strong protagonists and express views that even today seem radical.
+By the way, the latter play, Lysistrata, has also been a source of inspiration for the peace movement throughout generations and globally;

-- the animal rights movement has many roots in classical antiquity whether in the high status of animals in ancient Egypt or in Pythagorean and Orphic movements or in the writings of later thinkers such as Plutarch, Theophrastes, and Porphyry.
+- the animal rights movement has many roots in classical antiquity whether in the high status of animals in ancient Egypt or in Pythagorean and Orphic movements or in the writings of later thinkers such as Plutarch, Theophrastus, and Porphyry.
 Unlike most modern Western diets, ancient Greek and Roman cooking was mostly plant-based.
 Meat was eaten only on special occasions in connection with sacrificing an animal to the gods.
 Everyday offerings to the gods consisted of seeds, grains, fruits, and libations of water, olive oil, and wine;

 A visit to the Classics Library, to browse the collections and read the books may transform your understanding of the present and at the same time enrich your life in countless ways.